 “The river literally runs right through this town and there was no place to reach it.
 We need to give people reasons to stop and stick around for a little while.” - Roger Dey, publisher of the Blackfoot Valley Dispatch

 Five Valleys is prepared to oversee management and development of the site until a more suitable long-term manager is selected.
-But one thing is certain: thanks to the perseverance and support of their community, Lincoln's kids will again have access to their hometown river, and will continue to for generations to come.
+But one thing is certain: thanks to the perseverance and support of their community, Lincoln's kids again have access to their hometown river, and will continue to for generations to come.

 Photos by Five Valleys staff